 6. EXPORT CONTROL

 a.
 Nothing in this Agreement shall be deemed to create any relationship of agency, partnership, or joint venture between the Parties.
-This Agreement, including the MEMS and Nanotechnology Exchange Policies, together with any ratified Work Orders, constitutes the entire agreement between the Parties with respect to the matters hereof, and supersedes all prior and contemporaneous agreements, whether oral or in writing, with respect to the matters hereof.
+This Agreement, including the MNX POLICIES & PROCEDURES, together with any ratified Work Orders, constitutes the entire agreement between the Parties with respect to the matters hereof, and supersedes all prior and contemporaneous agreements, whether oral or in writing, with respect to the matters hereof.
 This Agreement may not be amended, or any requirement herein waived, unless the amendment or waiver is made by mutual agreement in writing, signed by both Parties.

 b.
 This Agreement, as well as any disputes brought under this Agreement, shall be interpreted and governed in all respects by applicable Federal law, and the law of the State of Virginia, USA, excluding Virginia conflicts of law provisions.

 c.
 If any article, clause, provision, or section (collectively "Clause") of this Agreement should be held illegal or invalid by any court of competent jurisdiction, the invalidity of such Clause shall not affect any of the remaining Clauses, and this Agreement shall be construed and enforced as if such illegal or invalid Clause had not been contained herein.